All Articles

 • The City reviews the building permit submission against the report's recommendations

-When all five of those flow from the same document, the project is coordinated.
+When all five flow from the same document, the project stays coordinated.
 When one of them gets ahead of the report — or worse, when the design proceeds without a report and one is added at permit — the project develops contradictions that are expensive to resolve.
+I've inherited mid-design projects where that happened; the structural engineer had assumed bearing values that the geotech later disagreed with, and re-pricing the foundation cost more than the report itself would have, twice over.

 The de-risking value

-Homeowners sometimes ask whether a geotech report is "really necessary" on a lot that doesn't strictly trigger a requirement.
-The answer in our experience: yes, on any sloped lot, even when the City doesn't require it.
-The report buys you certainty in three places that otherwise become risk: foundation type, drainage, and slope stability.
-The report's findings might also save the project from a much bigger surprise — a hidden buried tank, an unexpected fill layer, a high water table — that would have been uncovered during excavation at a much higher cost.
+Owners sometimes ask me whether a geotech is "really necessary" on a lot that doesn't strictly trigger a City requirement.
+The answer in my experience: on any sloped lot, yes, even when the City doesn't require it.
+The report buys certainty in three places that otherwise become risk — foundation type, drainage, slope stability — and it sometimes surfaces a much bigger surprise (a buried tank, an unexpected fill layer, a perched water table) that would have shown up during excavation at twenty times the cost.

 When shallow bedrock changes everything

-Burnaby's hillside neighbourhoods — Capitol Hill, Government Road, parts of Buckingham Heights — sit on the flanks of Burnaby Mountain, and in certain pockets the bedrock is close to surface.
-Shallow bedrock changes the project in ways that only a geotech investigation reveals.
+Burnaby's hillside neighbourhoods — Capitol Hill, Government Road, parts of Buckingham Heights — sit on the flanks of Burnaby Mountain.
+In certain pockets the bedrock is close to surface.
+Shallow bedrock changes a project in ways only a geotech investigation reveals.

-The first implication is foundation type.
-Deep footings that rely on soil bearing capacity aren't available when competent bearing is rock rather than soil.
+Foundation type.
+Deep footings that rely on soil bearing aren't available when competent bearing is rock.
 The engineer's recommendation shifts to drilled piers anchored into the rock (rock sockets), which require different equipment, different sequencing, and a structurally engineered connection at the pier head.
-The cost per linear metre of drilled pier is higher than a conventional footing, but the bearing capacity is effectively unlimited — a pier seated in Burnaby Mountain basalt doesn't have a settlement problem.
+The cost per linear metre of drilled pier is higher than a conventional footing, but bearing capacity into Burnaby Mountain basalt is effectively unlimited — there is no settlement problem at the pier seat.

-The second implication is excavation.
-Cutting rock for a basement, a sunken garage, or a deep footing in rock requires either careful controlled blasting (subject to City of Burnaby permits and neighbourhood notification requirements) or mechanical rock breaking with a hydraulic hammer, which is slow and expensive.
+Excavation.
+Cutting rock for a basement, a sunken garage or a deep footing requires either controlled blasting (subject to City of Burnaby permits and neighbourhood notification) or mechanical rock breaking with a hydraulic hammer, which is slow and expensive.
 Both options are workable.
-Neither is a surprise you want to discover during excavation after a fixed-price foundation contract is signed.
+Neither is a surprise you want to discover after a fixed-price foundation contract is signed.
+On our Eagle Mountain Contemporary build in Coquitlam — different municipality but the same flank of mountain geology — the rock-versus-soil profile shaped the foundation strategy from week one.
+The geotech finding the bedrock depth early meant the excavator showed up with the right equipment, not the wrong one.

-The third implication is drainage.
+Drainage.
 Bedrock is impermeable.
-On a hillside lot, water that would normally percolate through soil travels along the rock surface instead.
-This concentrates groundwater at the bedrock interface — often a metre or two below surface — and makes perimeter foundation drainage more important, not less.
-The geotech report will specify a drainage blanket or gravel layer against the foundation wall, a perforated collector drain, and a discharge path, all of which have to be coordinated into the foundation design.
+On a hillside lot, water that would normally percolate through soil travels along the rock surface instead, concentrating groundwater at the bedrock interface — often a metre or two below surface — and making perimeter foundation drainage more important, not less.
+The geotech report will specify a drainage blanket or gravel layer against the foundation wall, a perforated collector drain and a discharge path, all of which have to be coordinated into the foundation design.

-For owners considering a Burnaby hillside lot, asking "what's the depth to bedrock?" is the most useful single question to add to the pre-purchase conversation.
-A geotechnical engineer commissioned before subjects come off can answer it, and the answer either confirms the project or changes it.
+For owners considering a Burnaby hillside lot, "what's the depth to bedrock?" is the most useful single question to add to the pre-purchase conversation.
+An engineer can usually answer it with a desktop review and a site walk before subjects come off — at a small fraction of the cost of a full investigation, let alone a foundation surprise.
+The answer either confirms the project or quietly changes it.

 When to bring it up

 The right time to commission a geotechnical report is during pre-design, after the architect has produced a schematic site plan but before structural and civil design begins.
-We routinely include this in the pre-construction services agreement so the report's findings inform the design rather than constrain it after the fact.
+I include this in the pre-construction services agreement so the report's findings inform the design rather than constrain it after the fact.

-If you're early in design on a Burnaby slope lot — or even before purchase, weighing whether to make an offer on a property where the lot's geotech is uncertain — reach out.
-For the broader pre-purchase conversation, our lot evaluation checklist and the planning checklist cover the steps that come before the engineer arrives on site.
+If you're early in design on a Burnaby slope lot — or even before purchase, weighing whether to make an offer on a property where the geotech is uncertain — send me the address.
+For the broader pre-purchase conversation, our lot evaluation checklist and the planning checklist cover the steps before the engineer arrives on site.

 Related on the Journal